Amin-tay/OnlineShop/README.md

 </p>

-## Online Shop
+# Online Shop

-This is a simple online shop project, which allows you to add Categories, add Products, create discount codes, add products to cart and order products.
+This is a simple online shop project which allows you to add Categories, add Products, create discount codes as Admin and add products to cart and order products as Normal User.

-# Running the project
+## Running the project
 - clone the code
 - run `npm install`
 - run `composer install `